dasdata/thelivingplant/README.md

 The Living Plant using Spresense
 ===========================================

-Calathea engages conversations with Siri, monitors environment conditions and is learns about data science.
+Calathea engages conversations with Siri, monitors environment conditions and learns about data science.

 # Contents
 - AudioSD : audio files for SD card